-LI.FI intent gives you open order flow and permissionless solving—direct access to cross-chain liquidity, fast settlement cycles, and flexible integration.
+LI.FI Intents gives you open order flow and permissionless solving—direct access to cross-chain liquidity, fast settlement cycles, and flexible integration.

 output.settler